cosmofur/EX716/README.md

 ---------------------------The Structure Macros--------------------

 The Macros above are all 'simple' combining several normal operations in some sequence.
-The most complex part of them is the idea of local storage or branching lables within a macro.
+The most complex part of them is the idea of local storage or branching labels within a macro.
 What follows is a much more complex set of macros that almost emulate mid level language structures

-One feature of the followng macros is they invoke a concept of a Macro Stack, which is a simulated stack that only has meaning durring the assembly stage of a program and does not 'exist' durring the execution of the program, but can have major effect on the flow control The main purpose of these stacks is to allow the Macro system to keep track of 'nested' loops and if blocks.
+One feature of the following macros is they invoke a concept of a Macro Stack, which is a simulated stack that only has meaning during the assembly stage of a program and does not 'exist' during the execution of the program, but can have major effect on the flow control The main purpose of these stacks is to allow the Macro system to keep track of 'nested' loops and if blocks.

-Unlike 'higher' level languages when these Macros present a condition statment like an IF or a WHILE it can only perform an elemntry test, not a compond test like you can do in a higher level language.
+Unlike 'higher' level languages when these Macros present a condition statement like an IF or a WHILE it can only perform an elementary test, not a compound test like you can do in a higher level language.
 So a concept like 'IF FLAG=True' is possible, but something like 'IF FLAG=True AND Index>100' To do something like this, you would have to use two IF Macros, one for the FLAG test and another for the Index test.